Isaacayomi/Woflix/README.md

-# Entertainment Web App 🎬
+# Entertainment Web App

 ## Overview

-This project is a modern, responsive entertainment web application built with React and TypeScript, leveraging Supabase for backend services including authentication and data storage.
-Users can browse a wide variety of movies and TV series, discover trending content, and manage their personal bookmarks.
+Entertainment Web App is a high-performance, media-catalog platform built with **TypeScript** and **React 19**.
+It provides users with a comprehensive interface to discover movies and TV series, featuring secure authentication and a personalized bookmarking system integrated with **Supabase**.

 ## Features

-- **User Authentication**: Secure sign-up and login functionality powered by Supabase Auth.
+- **User Authentication**: Secure sign-up and login functionality powered by Supabase Auth, including persistent sessions.
-- **Content Browsing**: Explore an extensive catalog of movies and TV series categorized for easy navigation.
-- **Trending Section**: Stay updated with the most popular and currently trending entertainment.
-- **Search Functionality**: Efficiently search for specific titles across the entire content library.
-- **Bookmark Management**: Easily bookmark favorite movies and TV series for quick access later.
-- **Responsive Design**: A seamless user experience across various devices and screen sizes, implemented with Tailwind CSS.
+- **Dynamic Content Discovery**: A multi-category catalog for Movies and TV Series with real-time data fetching.
+- **Advanced Search**: A global search system that filters content dynamically based on the user's current view.
+- **Personalized Bookmarking**: Users can save content to a private list, with state synchronized via TanStack Query.
+- **Responsive Media UI**: A mobile-first design featuring trending carousels, movie previews, and interactive video embeds.
-- **Robust Data Fetching**: Utilizes React Query for efficient data management, caching, and state synchronization.
+- **Optimized Performance**: Uses Vite for fast builds and TanStack Query for efficient server-state management and caching.

 ## Getting Started